bodo-ai/Bodo/docs/docs/api_docs/sql/clauses/order_by.md

 NULLs are sorted in accordance with the optional `#!sql NULLS FIRST` or `#!sql NULLS LAST` keywords.

-If the null ordering is not provided, then the default ordering depends on if the column is ascending or descending.
-For ascending order, by default NULL values are returned at the end, while for descending order nulls are returned at the front.
-If the order of nulls matter we strongly recommend explicitly providing either `#!sql NULLS FIRST` or `#!sql NULLS LAST`.
+BodoSQL's default NULLS FIRST and NULLS LAST behavior is controlled by an environment variable `BODO_SQL_STYLE` which has two currently supported
+values:

+- `SNOWFLAKE` (the default)
+- `SPARK`

+If `BODO_SQL_STYLE` is set to `SNOWFLAKE` then the default behavior is `NULLS LAST` for ascending order and `NULLS FIRST` for descending order.
+If `BODO_SQL_STYLE` is set to `SPARK` then the default behavior is `NULLS FIRST` for ascending order and `NULLS LAST` for descending order.
+If you are transitioning a query from any other system we strongly recommend manually specifying `NULLS FIRST` or `NULLS LAST` to ensure the correct behavior.

 ```sql
 SELECT <COLUMN_NAMES>